Theme park managers provide a positive, enjoyable experience for customers, while meeting business aims and maintaining safety standards

 - leisure, travel or tourism management

-A postgraduate qualification in leisure and recreation management, marketing, financial management, human resource management or business may improve your chances, although most employers stress the importance of practical work experience over academic qualifications.
+A postgraduate qualification in leisure and recreation management, marketing, financial management, human resource management or business may improve your chances, although most employers look for practical work experience over academic qualifications.

 - flexibility in order to cope with the varied demands of the work and the constant need for innovation

-- a high degree of technical competence and computer literacy - this may be required, as many of the rides are controlled by sophisticated computer programs
+- technical competence and computer literacy - this may be required, as many of the rides are controlled by sophisticated computer programs.

-Knowledge of engineering will come in useful, and it might be possible to train for a first aid qualification once in the job.
+Knowledge of engineering will come in useful, and some roles may ask for a first aid qualification.

-Learn as much as you can about the industry and apply for seasonal work, either speculatively or through advertised positions.
-Short-term seasonal contracts can lead to permanent positions and will give you vital experience.
+It's vital that you get some customer service experience in theme parks and resorts or a related area.
+Work experience in the leisure sector may be particularly useful.
+Apply for seasonal work, either speculatively or through advertised positions.
+Short-term seasonal contracts can lead to permanent positions and will give you vital experience and contacts.

 The commercial or private sector is made up of some very large operators, as well as a large number of smaller companies.

-One of the world's largest leisure groups is Merlin Entertainments Group Ltd, which runs a two-year graduate management programme known as Accelerate.
-The group owns and manages numerous attractions in the UK and overseas, including:
+One of the world's largest leisure groups is Merlin Entertainments, which owns and manages numerous LEGOLAND parks and theme park resorts in the UK and overseas.
+These include:

 - Alton Towers